tetron/MMM-GoogleTasks/README.md

 Google Tasks API an authenticated OAuth2 client:

 1. Go [here](https://developers.google.com/tasks/quickstart/nodejs), and click "Enable the Google Tasks API" button.
 Follow the steps to download the credentials.json file.
-2. Move credentials.json to your MMM-GoogleTasks directory (MagicMirror/modules/MMM-GoogleTasks/)
+2. Place the `credentials.json` file in a local directory.
+It can live alongside your MagicMirror configuration file (`config.js`).
 3. [Enable Google Tasks API](https://console.cloud.google.com/apis/library/tasks.googleapis.com).
 Select the same project as in step 1.
-4. Run authenticate.js:
-   `node authenticate.mjs`
-5. Follow the instructions and it should print your lists.
-Copy the ID of the list you want to the config listID
+4. Run authenticate.mjs, specifying the location of your credential and token file:
+   `node authenticate.mjs -c /path/to/credentials.json -t /path/to/token.json`
+5. Follow the instructions to generate tokens.
+The account name value used when storing tokens in the token.json file.
+This name is referenced in the `accounts` section of the [configuration](#configuration-options).
+6. Repeat steps 4 and 5 for each account you want to authenticate.
+Note that every account you want to add must be added to the [Test users](https://console.cloud.google.com/apis/credentials/consent) section for your application.

 ## Configuration